 As part of our aim to assist employees in getting access to justice, we are able to, where appropriate, to pursue an employment matter on a ‘no win, no fee’ basis.
 Should your claim be unsuccessful, you will not have to pay any fee.

-We offer to assist employees on the basis that our fee is 25% (no VAT) of any damages that we recover on behalf of our clients.
+We offer to assist employees on the basis that our fee ranges from 25% – 35% of any damages that we recover on behalf of our clients depending on the complexity of the case.
 Upon your request, we can provide with our standard no win no fee agreement for your consideration.

 If you are unable to find the information you are looking for on our website, then please give us a call or contact us using the form on the contact page.